OnixClient-Scripts/OnixClient_Scripts/Scripting_Documentation.md

 --if its raining in the current dimension

 ### **local blockBrightness, skyBrightness = dimension.getBrightness(x, y, z)**
--- gives you the brightness at a location
+-- gives you the brightness at a location<br/>
--- block brightness is for things like torch and stuff -- sky is how much the sky will give its brightness
+-- block brightness is for things like torch and stuff<br/>
+-- sky is how much the sky will give its brightness

 ### **dimension.sound("random.fuse", 420, 69, 86)**